Handmade Toddler Firefighter Costume

-I created this fun Toddler Firefighter costume using a Butterick sewing pattern.
+Does your little one want to be a firefighter this Halloween?
+I created this fun toddler firefighter costume using a Butterick sewing pattern.
 Read how I created my own fabric that was perfect for this firefighter costume!

 Below you can see the two front pieces of the jacket – one showing the utility fabric side, the other showing the felt side.